Which countries have tobacco dependence treatment guidelines

 treatment guidelines, and of treatment for dependent smokers.
 The overall conclusion of the

-study is that treatment is not a high priority in many countries and that most smokers,
+treatment is not a high priority in many countries and that

 probably a large majority in most countries, do not have easy access to smoking